 Prefer a maximalist look?
 Use curtains to add pattern and start to build from there.
 Choose prints and colors for the rest of the room that will both complement and contrast the existing patterns.
 Bold color palettes are always going to be one of our favorite go-to bedroom decorating ideas, and it's the contrast of patterns that adds that eclectic touch which makes it so special.

-The quickest way to give your bedroom a hotel feel is to keep things symmetrical.
+The quickest way to give your bedroom decor an upgrade to a hotel feel is to keep things symmetrical.
 Match your bedside tables, the bedside lights, the cushions too, just double up on everything.
 This will add a sense of balance to your room, plus it all just feels fancier.